One week since Nancy Guthrie was last seen, here's what we know

 "Whoever is out there holding our mother, we want to hear from you," Camron Guthrie, Nancy's son, said in a Thursday video posted to Savannah's Instagram account.
 "We need you to reach out, and we need a way to communicate with you so we can move forward."

 "We are ready to talk," she said, reading from a statement.
 "However, we live in a world where voices and images are easily manipulated.
-We need to know without a doubt that she is alive and that you have her.
-We want to hear from you and we are ready to listen."
+We need to know without a doubt that she is alive and that you have her."

 What are the next steps?